Identifying and Managing Vulnerabilities in Python Packages

 A malicious package will contain malware.
-These packages use tricks to hide themselves, like through typosquatting, and once installed do bad things (like log keystrokes).
+These packages use tricks to hide, like through typosquatting, and once installed do bad things (like log keystrokes).

-The latter, colourama, is a form of typosquatting that was deliberately made to trick British-English users looking for "colorama."
-It released in 2017, copied the original’s code and added malware that checks the Windows clipboard for bitcoin addresses.
+colourama, is a form of typosquatting that was deliberately made to trick British English users looking for “colorama.”
+It was released in 2017, copied the original’s code, and added malware that checks the Windows clipboard for bitcoin addresses.

 Python is the second most popular coding language, drawing in non-developers thanks to its low barrier of entry and the huge amount of libraries available on open-source sites.

 You’re probably already avoiding malicious packages (Typosquatters, Wheel Jackers, and Dependency Confusion).
-Obviously no one wants malware on their system.
-You can build up defense against these types of packages using tools like PyPI-scan or via a package approval workflow.
+Obviously, no one wants malware on their system.
+You can build up a defense against these types of packages using tools like PyPI-scan or via a package approval workflow.